GoogleChrome/developer.chrome.com/site/en/docs/multidevice/user-agent/index.md

 Like all other browsers, Chrome for Android sends this information in the `User-Agent` HTTP header every time it makes a request to any site.
 It's also available in the client through JavaScript using the `navigator.userAgent` call.

 Chrome has reduced the amount of data returned in the User-Agent string.
-However, Chrome reduced the strings in [stages](#user-agent-reduction-stages), so you will see different strings retured for any users running versions of Chrome older than 113.
+However, Chrome reduced the strings in [stages](#user-agent-reduction-stages), so you will see different strings returned for any users running versions of Chrome older than 113.

 The new strings follow this general format: